Mikhail Youzhny: Keep in form: 2011–2013

 The 2013 season started with a poor showing for Youzhy at the Qatar Open, where he lost in the second round to world number forty-four Nikolay Davydenko.
 At the Australian Open he battled past his first round opponent world number 108 Matthew Ebden in a five-set thriller.
 He lost in the second round to world number eighty-two Evgeny Donskoy, a Russian newcomer to the top 100, in another five-setter.
 In his first post Australian Open tournament, Youzhny failed in his bid to defend his title at the PBZ Zagreb Indoors, losing to world number twelve Marin Čilić at semifinal.
 Later on in the season, at the French Open, in which he was the 29th-seed, Youzhny reached the fourth round.
-In the third round Youzhny defeated 8th-seed Janko Tipsarevic.
+In the third round Youzhny defeated 8th-seed Janko Tipsarević.
 He was defeated in the fourth round by 12th-seed Tommy Haas, during which he infamously smashed his racquet with the bench.
 Youzhny continued his good form into the Gerry Weber Open by reaching his first grass-court final in his career.
 On his way to the final Youzhny defeated top 20 player Philipp Kohlschreiber in the quarterfinals, top 15 player Kei Nishikori in the second round and top 10 player Richard Gasquet in the semifinals.
 He lost in three sets in the final to world number three Roger Federer.
 At Wimbledon, where he was the 20th-seed, Youzhny lost in the fourth round to world number two and eventual champion Andy Murray.
 Not long after, Youzhny won his first title of the year at the Swiss Open in Gstaad, defeating Robin Haase in the final.
 Youzhny had a strong showing at the U.S Open, reaching his sixth major quarterfinal, eventually losing to Novak Djokovic in four sets.
 On his way Youzhny defeated Alexandr Dolgopolov in straight sets in the round of 64 and Tommy Haas in four sets in the round of 32.
 In his round of 16 match against Lleyton Hewitt, Youzhny trailed in the fourth set and in the fifth set, but fought back on both occasions to win the match in a five set thriller.
 Later, Youzhny reached the quarterfinal at Bangkok and lost to Richard Gasquet in three sets.
 At Valencia Open 500, unseeded Youzhny claimed the 10th singles title and the 2nd title of ATP 500 events of his career.
 This is also the 2nd singles title of the year.
 In the final, he defeated the top seed David Ferrer in straight set.
 Youzhny finished his 2013 season with a retirement against Kevin Anderson in the first round at the BNP Paribas Masters.
 He ended with a 39–24 winning record and with a year end ranking of 15.